-Section 12(d) (1) of the Investment Company Act of 1940, as amended (the "1940 Act"), restricts investments by investment companies in the securities of other investment companies, including shares of each Fund.
-Registered investment companies are permitted to invest in the Funds beyond the limits set forth in Section 12(d) (1) of the 1940 Act subject to certain terms and conditions set forth in an SEC exemptive order issued to the Trust or rule under the 1940 Act, including that such investment companies enter into an agreement with the Funds.
+Section 12(d)(1) of the Investment Company Act of 1940, as amended (the "1940 Act"), restricts investments by investment companies in the securities of other investment companies, including shares of each Fund.
+Registered investment companies are permitted to invest in the Funds beyond the limits set forth in Section 12(d)(1) of the 1940 Act subject to certain terms and conditions set forth in Rule 12d1-4 under the 1940 Act, including that such investment companies enter into an agreement with the Funds.